Skip to content

 First, you need to know how you or your organisation ‘shapes up’ before you can make plans and choose tactics that will work for you.
 One way to achieve this is through market research – the process of identifying factors that could help you or hurt you.
 Ultimately, the aim is for you to understand your true value in the eyes of the people that matter, so that you can attract and retain audiences more effectively.

-Once you have gone though the steps above, identified the key areas of value to your audiences, and made assumptions on how you can optimise these areas, you will be in a great position to create a potent strategy.
+Once you have established the things that make you valuable and you have made assumptions on how you can optimise these areas, you will be in a good position to start developing your strategic approach.
 You will have gained:

-- A meaningful way to speak to your audiences, based on what their needs are.
+• A meaningful way to speak to your audiences, based on what is important to them

 IMAGE DESCRIPTION: A matrix is a useful tool for visualising where you fit within a set of conditions.
 In this example, the X-axis represents customer satisfaction, while the Y-axis represents market share.